DonSantosh/bollywood-events-germany-1/README.md

-# Bollywood Events in Germany\nA modern event website built with Next.js and Tailwind CSS.
+# Bollywood Events in Germany\nA modern Next.js + Tailwind CSS site with a smooth animated logo using Framer Motion.